bstefanescu/qutejs/web/doc/docs/components.md

 A Component defines a **data model** and some **behavior** that can be rendered as a **live** HTML element using a **template**.
 Why **live**?
 Because the HTML element remains bound to the component instance and will change anytime the component data model change.

 In a component template, all the component properties and methods are visible as global variables.
 The component instance itself can be accessed using the special `this` variable.
-Here is the list of all the **builtin global variables** exposed in a component template:
+Here is the list of all the **built-in global variables** exposed in a component template:

 * `this` - the current component instance
 * `JSON` - the global `JSON` object
-* `console` - the global `console` object (usefull for debugging)
+* `console` - the global `console` object (useful for debugging)
 * `window` - the global `window` object
 * `Object` - the global `Object` object.
 * `$` - the current Rendering instance.